How to persuade your parents to join The Extraordinaries Club

 3. Put the cost into context

 This is far less than working with a quality private tutor for an hour each week for a month.
 When I last did private geography tutoring I charged £60 per hour.
-My brother in law is Head of Science and a physics teacher and he charges £50 per hour.
-I'm confident that if you implement everything in this course properly you shouldn't need a private tutor.
+The best tutors I know of charge at least £60 per hour.
+I'm confident that if you implement everything in The Extraordinaries Club course properly you shouldn't need a private tutor.
 If you do, you'll need them for much less time than you would have done otherwise.

 4. Why now?